f32c/f32c/rtl/proj/lattice/sparrowhawk/xram_bram/README.md

 # JTAG programming on linux

-Connect any ft2232 cable to JTAG run this once (will print errors, that's ok):
+Connect any ft2232 cable to JTAG run this (it may even work).

     make program_ft2232

-Every other time it is enough to run just this:
+Even if it doesn't work, it will alter some ft2232 status so from then on, this may work:

     make program

-To ptogram from diamond GUI:
+Or programming from diamond GUI may work:
 Tools->Programmer, detect cable, click on icon "program"...

 # JTAG pinout

+Connect JTAG programmer to 1x10-pin male header J15:

     J15: JTAG Header    wire    ESP-12 WIFI_JTAG
     ----------------    ----    ----------------